hadoatlanta/book/learn/content/markdown/_index.md

 +++
-title = "Markdown"
+title = "What is Markdown"
-type = "chapter"
-weight = 10
 +++

-# What is Markdown?
 Markdown is a lightweight markup language that you can use to format plain text documents.
 Write docs for your GitHub projects, edit your GitHub profile _README_ etc. You fill find it all here.